Are you ready to go on a witch hunt? …come on then!

 If you already have a witch hazel in your garden you’ll maybe never have noticed but the 4 spidery petals curl up more on cold nights to also protect themselves.

-Even though the shrubs are hardy and in flower at this time of year it’s easy to forget that a newly purchased plant will still need a little bit of protection with horticutural fleece if it’s planted during the winter months.
+Even though Hamamelis x intermedia Jelena is hardy and in flower at this time of year it’s easy to forget that a newly purchased plant will still need a little bit of protection with horticutural fleece if it’s planted during the winter months.
 (Witch hazels are listed as being H5 – see the scottish hardiness ratings for further details).

 #2 All you need is a sheltered spot with good well drained soil – preferably on the acidic side.

-#3 It’s best to plant it somewhere that it can been seen from indoors and as it matures you can cut a few branches to bring indoors and enjoy those lovely colours on your windowsill.
+#3 It’s best to plant it somewhere that it can been seen from indoors.
+As it matures you can cut a few branches to bring indoors and enjoy those lovely colours on your windowsill.

-#4 Witch hazel ‘Jelena’ is quite vase like in appearance so needs quite a little bit of room to ‘show off’ those branches as it will eventually reach 3 metres tall.
+#4 Witch hazel ‘Jelena’ is quite vase like in appearance.
+It needs quite a little bit of room to ‘show off’ those branches as it will reach 3 metres tall.

 #7 Pruning is never drastic and if needed a little can be done in April.
 Prune the previous years growth back to two buds.

 #10 Knock the snow off the branches using a bamboo cane.
-I discovered in the past week that even a few inches of snow can bend the branches right to the ground.
+Even a few inches of snow can bend the branches right to the ground.

-Sometimes the greatest plant discoveries are not too far of the beaten track and this was the case with Hamamelis x intermedia 'Jelena'.
+Sometimes the greatest plant discoveries are not too far of the beaten track.
+This was certainly the case with Hamamelis x intermedia Jelena.

-If you want to see mature witch hazels that have never been pruned then you'll need to head over to the Hamamelis Festival at Kalmthout Arboretum in Belgium - Hamamelisfeesten which takes place every year between mid January and the end of February.
+You can see mature unpruned witch hazels at the Hamamelis Festival at Kalmthout Arboretum in Belgium.
+Hamamelisfeesten takes place every year between mid January and the end of February.

-February is probably the best time as more of the under story of snowdrops and hellebores will be in flower too. (free entry to RHS members)
+February is probably the best time to visit.
+There’s more of the under story of snowdrops and hellebores in flower. (there’s free entry to RHS members too!)